 If you remove the ending -de of the verb 'conclude' and add '-sion', you get a 'conclusion.'

-Then there are Suffixes to Show Plurals and Tenses (-s and -es, -ed, -ing, and -en, first an explanation, then the suffixes listed in alphabetical order), and Suffixes for Comparison, as well as a short explanation on how to use suffixes to help identify the meaning of new words.
+Then there are Suffixes to Show Plurals and Tenses.
+(These are: -s and -es, -ed, -ing, and -en.)
+There's an explanation and then the suffixes listed in alphabetical order.
+After that see Suffixes for Comparison.
+Finally, there's a short explanation on how to use suffixes to help identify the meaning of new words.

-(see also -es, & -s for plurals in the Singular/ Plural part of the Tense & Plurals section)
+(See also -es, & -s for plurals in the Singular/ Plural part of the Tense & Plurals section below.)

 1. –ance, -ancy, -ence, -ency: assistance, attendance, consistency, deficiency, dominance, endurance, evidence, expectancy, negligence, precedence, relevance, tolerance, urgency, etc.